-Jeans make great travel companions, even better if they’ll hold up to a day in the saddle but still look good enough to wear out to dinner or a day’s sightseeing.
-The trick to horseback travel is to make our luggage work hard for us, and when there’s riding gear taking up precious space and weight, […]
+Jeans make great travel companions, even better if they’ll hold up to a day of horse riding and still look good enough to wear out to dinner or sightseeing!
+The trick to horseback holidays is to make our luggage work hard for us, and when there’s riding gear taking up precious space and weight, we […]

 Nothing speaks of Aussie bush heritage more than Banjo Patterson’s famous poem, ‘The Man From Snowy River’.
 Musicians have sung it, there’s been a movie made about it, and the town of Corryong, at the base of the Australian Alps, has created an entire festival around it.
 The sleepy little alpine hamlet swells in April […]

 I haven’t decided to share this story until now.
 Thankfully enough time has passed for me to clearly re-collect this story without feeling overcome with fear.
 In December last year, my family celebrated my mother turning 60 in a remote beachside village in Brazil.
 A six day holiday shared with my brother Toby, his lovely […]

 “A horse is the projection of peoples’ dreams about themselves – strong, powerful, beautiful – and it has the capability of giving us escape from our mundane existence.”
 Pam Brown This photo was taken by my lovely husband in a remote part of Mongolia.

 In December last year we embarked on a epic guided globetrotting journey through Patagonia in Chile and Argentina.
 This post follows on from the Chilean instalment.
 We spent ten blissful days traipsing around an estancia hidden in the sleeves of Patagonia under a big sky canopy.
 Our days consisted of roaming mountain tracks from the […]